leafo/moonscript-site/index.md

 ### Dependencies

-In addition to [Lua 5.1](http://lua.org), the following Lua modules are required to run the compiler and associated tools:
+In addition to [Lua 5.1 or 5.2](http://lua.org), the following Lua modules are required to run the compiler and associated tools:

  * [LPeg](http://www.inf.puc-rio.br/~roberto/lpeg/lpeg.html)